 are examples of the information that can be added with Akoma Ntoso.

-references section links pieces of text to ontological entities.
+Reference disambiguation.
+The references section links pieces of text to ontological entities.
 The usefulness of this information

 is twofold.
 First, conflicts between ambiguous phrases are resolved: for instance,